 Short-Term Vs. Long-Term Inspiration

 Inspiration can have short-term only impacts as well.
-When I ask people to define inspiration most refer back to an inspiring person, a speech they heard or an event they attended that left them inspired.
-I then ask, “how long did that last?”
+When I ask people to define inspiration most refer to an inspiring person, a speech they heard or an event they attended that left them inspired.
+I then ask, “How long did that last?”
 Most of them acknowledge that by the beginning of the following week, work had taken over and the inspiring moment is an only too distant memory.
-So, we need recurring stimulation that drives long-lasting inspiration.
+This points to the fact that inspiration is not a one-time event but a series of actions that we take with our teams to keep that inspirational feeling alive.

 Trust – Best-selling author Stephen R. Covey states that “Trust is the glue of life.
 It’s the most essential ingredient in effective communication.
 It’s the foundational principle that holds all relationships.”
 Without trust, close relationships are impossible.
 Without trust, we can’t be inspiring leaders.